 Figure 6: Effect of relevancy metric, λ

-Topic Modelling with NNMF: As another machine learning tool, NNMF is useful as it is able to dimensionally reduce the text data and create topics by grouping words with higher coherence [20].
+Topic Modelling with NNMF

+As another machine learning tool, NNMF is useful as it is able to dimensionally reduce the text data and create topics by grouping words with higher coherence [20].
 It does this through a vector multiplication of “W” columns and “H” rows, with “W” representing the weightage of each word in a sentence (‘words-topics’ matrix) and “H” represents the words in each column (‘topics-documents’ matrix).
 The product, “V” is referred to as the ‘words-documents’ matrix.
 In factorizing “V” for uses in topic modeling, we are breaking down the corpus into “W” and “H”.
 As this approach is based on linear algebraic optimization, the outcome would be an approach that is independent of the probabilistic method utilized by LDA.